From imaginary to real chemical potential QCD with functional methods: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we have studied whether the extrapolation procedure from imaginary to real chemical potential introduced in Ref.~\cite{Borsanyi:2020fev} in the context of lattice is capable to reproduce explicit results for the phase transition line at real chemical potential obtained with functional methods.
+In this work, we have studied whether the extrapolation procedure from imaginary to real chemical potential introduced in Ref.~\cite{Borsanyi:2020fev} in the context of lattice QCD is capable to reproduce explicit results for the phase transition line at real chemical potential obtained with functional methods.
 The result is very encouraging: up to quite large chemical potentials not very much smaller ($\approx 20 \%$) than the one of the critical endpoint, the extrapolation works extremely well.
 For larger chemical potential, the extrapolated transition line undershoots the calculated one; at the critical chemical potential $\muB^{\textup{CEP}} \approx \SI{636}{\MeV}$, the resulting temperature of the extrapolation is about $\SI{13}{\MeV}$ too small.
 Also, of course, it is not possible to extract the location of the CEP from the extrapolation procedure.
+However, comparing the lattice results with the ones of our framework at large imaginary chemical potential and taking this as a (naive) measure for the corresponding systematic error of our framework at corresponding values for real chemical potential, this indicates a systematic error of the order of 5-10 percent for the location of the CEP.

 An interesting option is to study the different extrapolation procedure brought forward in \cite{Dimopoulos:2021vrk}.
+An interesting further option is to directly determine the location of Lee-Young zeros.
 This is relegated to future work.